ondrae/ferguson-grand-jury-transcripts/README.md

 ## Conversion Steps
 1. Download the OCR transcripts
-2. Choose a PDF to text converter - I'm starting with pdfminer
+2. Choose a PDF to text converter - I'm starting with slate
 3. Convert the text to XML
 4. Convert the XML to [Akoma Ntoso](http://sayit.mysociety.org/about/developers#an)
 5. Format all the people involved and sections of the transcript.